 and an optimal critic function satisfying

 This loss estimates the discounted state occupancy measure in a Monte Carlo manner.
-While conceptually simple, computing this estimator requires sampling future states from the discounted state occupancy measure of the policy $\pi$, i.e., on-policy data.
-Such an estimate is potentially sample inefficient because collecting samples for different policies is expensive.
-That is, we cannot share experiences collected by one policy with the learning of the discounted state occupancy measure of another policy.
+Computing this estimator usually requires sampling future states from the discounted state occupancy measure of the policy $\pi$, i.e., on-policy data.
+While, in theory, Monte Carlo estimator can be used in an off-policy manner by applying importance weights to correct actions, this estimator usually suffers from high variance and is potentially sample inefficient than temporal difference methods~\citep{precup2000eligibility, precup2001off}.

 In the same way that temporal difference (TD) algorithms tend to be more sample efficient than Monte Carlo algorithms for reward maximization~\citep{sutton2018reinforcement}, we expect that TD contrastive methods are more sample efficient at estimating probability ratios than their Monte Carlo counterparts.
-Given that the InfoNCE tends to outperform the NCE objective in other machine learning disciplines, we conjecture that our TD InfoNCE objective will outperform the TD NCE objective~\citep{eysenbach2020c} (see experiments in Sec.~\ref{sec:experiments}).
+Given that the InfoNCE tends to outperform the NCE objective in other machine learning disciplines, we conjecture that our TD InfoNCE objective will outperform the TD NCE objective~\citep{eysenbach2020c} (see experiments in Appendix.~\ref{appendix:td-infonce-vs-c-learning}).